oliviakatrhyn/inf_systems/README.md

 ### Problem definition

-Currently, the in-house CM arbitrarily redirects both inbound and outbound Customers to RMs, with little to no experince in the customers holiday of interest, resulting in unsatisfied customers, long waiting periods, unreliable and inefficient services.
+Currently, the in-house CMC arbitrarily redirects both inbound and outbound Customers to RMs, with little to no experince in the customers holiday of interest, resulting in unsatisfied customers, long waiting periods, unreliable and inefficient services.
 Overall, the quality of service is loss, leading to declining sales and weak customer loyalty.
 The following report outlines the proposed new IS, which will integrate new features and processes to facillitate a better interaction between key stakeholders.

 ### Stakeholders